 - Quickly switch between roles to minimize interruptions in delivering chest compressions.

 - When the AED is connected, minimize interruptions of CPR by switching rescuers while the AED analyzes the heart rhythm.
-If a shock is indicated, minimize interruptions in CPR.
-Resume CPR as soon as possible.
+If a shock is indicated, minimize interruptions in CPR by resuming CPR as soon as possible beginning with chest compressions.